autolab-fi/line-robot-curriculum/lessons/module_6/Introduction to Variables and Conditional Statements.md

 ## **Lesson Objective**

-Learn how to declare and use variables in ESP32 programming, and apply conditional logic using `if` and `else` statements to make decisions.
+Learn how to declare and use variables in ESP32 programming, and apply conditional logic using `if`, `else if`, and `else` statements to make decisions.

 ---

 ## **Introduction**

 Variables are essential in microcontroller programming for storing information like sensor readings, motor speeds, and system states.
-In robot programming, we use conditional statements (`if-else`) to make decisions based on these variables, creating intelligent behavior.
+In robot programming, we use conditional statements to make decisions based on these variables, creating intelligent behavior.

 ---